Film, TV, Video, Radio, Interactive Media Writers: Protect Your Work

 Enter your personal information and your payment information.

-Once you get your WGA registration number, affix that number on all copies of your work.
+Once you get your WGAW registration number, affix that number on all copies of your work.

 Add a Copyright Notice to Your Work, and Apply for Copyright Registration for Your WorkYou have a "common law" copyright in your work as soon as it's created.
 Besides putting your WGAW registration number on all copies of your work, another easy way to assert your rights is to affix a copyright notice on all copies of your work.
 A proper notice consist of 1) the symbol (C) (the letter C in a circle), or the word "Copyright," or the abbreviation "Copr."; 2) the year of first publication of the work; and 3) the name of the owner of copyright in the work, or an recognizable abbreviation of the name.

 An example would be (C) 2020 Jane Doe.

 Taking copyright protection a step further, the next thing you should do is to apply for copyright registration with the U.S. Copyright Office.
 This registration provides many benefits, including a public record of your copyright, and the ability to sue for infringement.